mimbres/neural-audio-fp/README.md

 ## Build DB & Search

-Here is an overview of the system for building and retrieving database.
+Here is an overview of the system for building and retrieving the database.
 The system and 'matcher' algorithm are not detailed in the paper.
 But it's very simple as in this [code](eval/eval_faiss.py#L214).